dottjt/plastic/other/unused/02-work-unused.md

 live in front of a packed-out arena full of hardcore animal-rights activists

+as if express-shipped from the Carribean in an unmarked package covered in sea urchins, just

 North vs South in a diluted battle of makeshift terms, fuzzy in the lack of genuine discourse being discussed amongst the various allies of tongue and cheek.